googollee/yaif/README.markdown

 Usage
 -----

 1. Clone the code and prepare the rails environment.
 2. Copy the ./service.template to ./service
 3. Update the service information in ./service, for example: oauth secret and key.
 The update information depends on service authentication type.
 4. Run command to import service to database:

         $ rake service:import

 5. Make a invite to your self:

         $ rails c
         irb > u = RegKey.new :email => "user@domain.com"
         irb > u.save
-    rib > puts u.key
+        irb > puts u.key
         db716e8d8          # this output is reg_key, remember it

 6. Start your rails server.
 7. Create a new user.
 Access your site: http://yoursite/signup?reg_key=db716e8d8 .
 The reg_key is the output of step 5.
 8. Enjoy.

 TODO
 ----